 Sara Eldar used "Abramov" as the family name in her notes.
 (TBC).
 I assumed it could have been an error, however I found two likely name variations for Isaak Abraham, a brother of my grandfather.

-One of the only documents in my posession regarding Isaak Abraham are a calling card where he appears as "Isaac Abraham, Fondé de Pouvoirs de la Société de Crédit Ghirdap, Varna".
+One of the only documents in my posession regarding Isaak Abraham is a calling card where he appears as "Isaac Abraham, Fondé de Pouvoirs de la Société de Crédit Ghirdap, Varna".

 Isaac Abraham, (Ex) Fondé de Pouvoirs de la Société de Crédit Ghirdap, Varna